-There were rumors about alcohol being added to the 2018 Disney Dining Plan.
+Even before it happened, there were rumors about alcohol being added to the Disney Dining Plan.
 Being something of a cynic, my initial reaction to that was, “oh great, that means they plan on big price increases and want a way to justify it.”
 It seemed like a plausible rumor on that basis.

 In terms of percentage increases, these are all almost exactly 9% increases, which is more than the 4-6% jumps last year.
 While that’s ostensibly significant, adding 2-3 alcoholic drinks to the equation more than offsets those price increases.